polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 ## Explanation

-In particular, 2 changes are being proposed:
+In particular, two changes are being proposed:

-1. Switch the erasure coding algorithm to the one described in Graypaper, Appendix H. The SIMD implementations of this algorithm are available in
+1. Switch the erasure coding algorithm to the one described in the Graypaper, Appendix H. SIMD implementations of this algorithm are available in:

 - [Rust](https://github.com/AndersTrier/reed-solomon-simd),
 - [C++](https://github.com/catid/leopard) and